VPDC

 • Review patient’s HBsAg lab at admission to confirm the lab is from the current pregnancy and the interpretation of test results is correct.

-• If the patient does not have a HBsAg laboratory report, perform HBsAg testing immediately.
+• If the patient does not have a HBsAg lab report with a specimen collection date during this pregnancy, perform HBsAg testing immediately.

 Report all infants born to HBsAg-positive persons to the Perinatal Hepatitis B Prevention Unit via fax at (213) 351-2781, or email at vpdc-phb@ph.lacounty.gov.